 Studying History and Politics in combination allows students to situate political problems of the present in their historical context and, conversely, to bring political science to bear on the problems of the past.
 There is a broad choice of options available and students are not restricted in their choices in one field by the choices they have made in the other.

 At St Edmund Hall, we are fortunate to have two Tutorial Fellows who deliver teaching in History – David Priestland and Nicholas Davidson – as well as our Politics Fellow Karma Nabulsi, who specialises in the Middle East.

 Find out more by visiting the course page for History.

-Professor Karma Nabulsi is a Tutor in Politics.
+Professor Karma Nabulsi is the Jarvis Doctorow Fellow and Tutor in Politics.
 Karma’s teaching and research include politics and international political thought and relations.
 She teaches Prelims Politics, and the International Relations papers for PPE and History and Politics students.

 Professor of Modern History and Tutor in Modern History

 Professor David Priestland has written on the history of the Soviet Union and global communism and is now working on the history of market liberalism since the 1980s.
 He teaches global and European history undergraduate courses, historiography, and two optional courses – ‘Neoliberalism and Postmodernism: Ideas, Politics and Culture in Europe and the United States, 1970-2000’, and ‘Culture, Politics and Identity in Cold War Europe, 1945-1968’.